-When designing an input Form, a common issue that you may come across is that the cells which are supposed to be input-enabled are not.
+When designing an input Form, a common issue you may come across is that the cells intended to be input-enabled are not.

 - If any of the slice values are -1, the None member of that dimension has been selected.
 When we create a medium or large size dimension, a None member will be automatically added to the dimension.

 - If all slice values are positive integers, it means one of the dimension members is not on the lowest level of a parent-child hierarchy.
 This happens most often in Account Dimension.

 If you want a cell to be inputtable, ensure that the dimension is targeting a member on the lowest level of the Hierarchy, with a MemberId greater than 0.